 - Image signing

-When you manage container images, you can use the content trust mechanism to verify whether the images and their publishers are trusted.
+When you manage container images, you can use the content trust mechanism to verify that the images and their publishers are trusted.
 Image publishers can use digital signatures to sign images.
 The digital signatures are stored in Container Registry.
 Then, you can verify the signatures of images to ensure that only images signed by trusted authorities are deployed.
 This reduces the risk of malicious code execution and ensures the security and traceability of container images from the software supply chain to application deployment.
 For more information about how to sign an image and verify the signature, see Use kritis-validation-hook to automatically verify the signatures of container images.

 - Cloud-native application delivery chain

 Container Registry provides a cloud-native application delivery chain for you to develop containerized applications with high security and efficiency.
 This chain covers image builds, image scans, image synchronization on a global scale, and image deployment.
 You can also customize fine-grained security policies.
 The cloud-native application delivery chain makes the entire lifecycle of application development secure, observable, and traceable.
-After you use the cloud-native application delivery chain, you only need to submit the code once for each application.
+After you use the cloud-native application delivery chain, you need only to submit the code once for each application.
 The image is distributed and deployed across all regions worldwide in a secure and efficient manner.
 This upgrades the development pipeline from DevOps to DevSecOps.
 For more information about the cloud-native application delivery chain, see Create a delivery chain.